mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In the MLS key schedule, the sender creates two distinct key ratchets for handshake and application messages for each member of the group.
-When encrypting a message, the sender looks at the ratchets it derived for its own member and chooses an unused generation from either the handshake or application ratchet depending on the content type of the message.
+When encrypting a message, the sender looks at the ratchets it derived for its own member and chooses an unused generation from either the handshake ratchet or the application ratchet, depending on the content type of the message.
 This generation of the ratchet is used to derive a provisional nonce and key.